 There are still some issues with this method.
 One of them being that every dog has two genes for each trait including size.
 One gene is always recessive and one dominant.
 These genes combine with other genes to determine a dog’s looks, size and other traits.

-This means a dog can carry a recessive gene for lets say tall height but may be short themselves.
+This means a dog can carry a recessive gene for lets say tall height but maybe short themselves.
 While they may be short they can pass the tall gene down to their off-spring.

-3. Wait until they grow up
+2. Wait until they grow up

 Another way to establish the size range of a Goldendoodle is to wait until they are fully grown.
 This is the method used by the Goldendoodle Association of North America.